A History of Giving Back

 Ginny Beach is on the Advisory Board for the Salvation Army and the current chair, she also serves on the BBB Board and serves as past chair.

-Shawn Kinard and Sara Thompson have volunteered with the ACE (achieving confidence and employment) program with the Salvation Army, providing seminars to the residents of the shelter sharing tips on interviewing, applying for jobs, creating resumes, how to dress, etc.
+Sara Thompson has volunteered with the ACE (achieving confidence and employment) program with the Salvation Army, providing seminars to the residents of the shelter sharing tips on interviewing, applying for jobs, creating resumes, how to dress, etc.

 Katherine Ericson is the Logistics Chair for Read Up Greenville, a young adult literature festival.